Share On

 Ear Infections

 Ear infections are a fairly common problem and can make a rabbit resident miserable.
-There are different parts of the ear which may become infected, the otitis externa (external part of the ear), the otitis media, or interns (the middle ear and internal ear).
+There are different parts of the ear that may become infected, the otitis externa (external part of the ear), the otitis media, or interns (the middle ear and internal ear).
 Certain residents may be more prone to ear infections due to the shape and size of their ears.
 Rabbits with ear canals that are closed off, like lop-eared rabbits, will be at an increased risk.
 Humans have bred them for that lop-eared look, which has unfortunately resulted in many of them having narrow or closed ear canals.
 This makes thorough cleaning of the ear a challenge and creates the perfect environment for bacteria to grow and wax to build up.

 On the other side of things, larger breeds with upright ears and Netherland dwarf rabbits are generally more resistant to ear infections, though care should still be taken to routinely clean their ears and observe them for any ear-related issues.
 It is important to observe residents to ensure they are also cleaning their own ears.
 Be mindful of those with physical limitations (including arthritis in older rabbits), as this can affect their ability to perform this behavior.
 You should also keep an eye out for bonded rabbits to clean each other’s ears.
 So helpful!

 Some rabbits may not show any signs of discomfort, but that doesn’t mean there isn’t an issue.
 This is why close observation and regular health checkups are important.
-Those that do show signs may exhibit:
+Those who do show signs may exhibit:

 • Ear scratching